Green-water navy: Turkey

 According to a report by Haifa University, Turkey's naval might has become a significant source of concern for the Middle East and the Balkans, as they have greatly modernized its maritime force in recent years.
 The study puts the Turkish Naval Forces as the strongest in the region (Middle East), and describes the Turkish navy as being a "green-water navy".
-According to Israeli Colonel Shlomo Guetta, one of the report’s authors, Turkey is building a Navy that characterises a regional power and can conduct long-range operations.
-Guetta also highlighted the Turkish Navy’s strike force and intervention capacity.
-A flagship project is the construction of TCG Anadolu, an amphibious assault ship that can serve as a light aircraft carrier.
-Quoting US military expert Richard Parley’s estimates, the report argued that the new warship will offer Turkey unprecedented strike capabilities in the Black Sea and Eastern Mediterranean.
-The Turkish Navy, as of 2021, has a total of 156 naval assets, but Turkey plans to add a total of 24 new ships, which include four frigates, before the Republic reaches the 100th anniversary of its founding in 2023.
+According to Israeli Colonel Shlomo Guetta, one of the report's authors, Turkey is building a Navy that characterises a regional power and can conduct long-range operations.
+Guetta also highlighted the Turkish Navy's strike force and intervention capacity.
+A flagship project is the construction of TCG Anadolu, a drone-carrying amphibious assault ship that can serve as a light aircraft carrier.
+Quoting US military expert Richard Parley's estimates, the report argued that the new warship will offer Turkey unprecedented strike capabilities in the Black Sea and Eastern Mediterranean.
+The Turkish Navy, as of 2021, has a total of 156 naval assets, but Turkey plans to add a total of 24 new ships, which include four frigates, before the Republic reaches the 100th anniversary of its founding in 2023: